 * The single most effective factor in traffic safety is speed.
-How very cheap and simple: reduce speed.
+How very cheap and simple it is to save lives and reduce injuries: reduce speed.

 Since the kinetic energy of a collision is proportional to the square of miles per hour, an accident at 30mph is 4 times worse than at 15mph.
 At 45mph, it's (3 squared =) 9 times worse.